dolm77/Getting_And_Cleaning_Data/CodeBook.md

 The run_analysis.R script performs the following steps to clean the data:

-Read X_train.txt, y_train.txt and subject_train.txt from the default directory to which it has been in set in R to stores them as merged datasets in X_Data, Y_Data and S_Data respectively.
+Read X_train.txt, Y_train.txt and subject_train.txt from the default directory to which it has been in set in R to stores them as merged datasets in X_Data, Y_Data and S_Data S noted in Step 1.

 Read the features.txt file from default directory to which it has been set to in R and stores the data in a variable called features.
 We only extract the measurements on the mean and standard deviation.
 We get a subset of X_Data with the corresponding columns.